Long Island Horticultural Society

 "You make a living by what you get.
 You make a life by what you give.”~Winston Churchill

-The Long Island Horticultural Society Board of Directors have the following open positions:
+The Long Island Horticultural Society Board of Directors are pleased to announce that all open positions have been filled.
+Thank you to all the volunteers!

 The Programming Committee is looking for volunteers to help provide interesting and informative speakers.
 There are lots of opportunities to use the skills you have, or to learn new ones while working with fellow members.
 Email Bruce Hambrecht, Carolyn Bantz, or Ann Wetzel with any questions.
 (Board membership not required).

 Falaise/Sands Point Tour Update: We have been in ongoing contact with Falsie since our May 27 tour canceled due to covid -19.
 The grounds of Sands Point Preserve are now open but there is no date of when tours will be offered and how they will handle them.
 If you paid for the tour your checks or cash has not been deposited and you will be informed once we are all comfortable with the guidelines once they resume tours of the mansion.
 If you prefer a refund and to be removed from the participants list, please email Toni at firstname.lastname@example.org.

 Thanks to all of you who attended our inaugural webinar.
 Michael Veracka presented a program on the High Line, speaking on how you can incorporate some of the principles into your own garden.
 He also spoke on sustainability, a topic that is current.
 LI Hort had been planning a tour of both SUNY Farmingdale’s sustainable garden and the teaching gardens.
 If you have never been to the Sustainable Garden, take a stroll through it (that is, when the college reopens).
 The gardens at Farmingdale are free and open to the public, just make sure you check in with the campus police (adjacent to the gardens).
 You will get a $35 ticket if you don’t get the parking pass (again, free).